SpamixOfficial/taap-rs/docs/MAIN.md

     // Finally, let's parse the args and make use of them!
     //
-    // We parse the args by calling parse_args(), which returns a HashMap
+    // We parse the args by calling parse_args(), which returns a HashMap<String, (bool, String)>
     // I'll explain what every part means in a second!
     //
     // When we have parsed our args, we also want to save the result!
     // To do this we create a new variable, and contain our parsed args in that variable let parsed_arguments = arguments.parse_args();

     // Now let's use our arguments!
     // First, let's grab our first positional argument, named "BAR"
     //
     // To grab an argument, we simply just get it from our hashmap using the name we originally
     // defined for it.
     // If it's an optional argument we use the short name, and if it's a positonal argument we use
     // the placeholder name
     // If it's an optional argument without a short name we instead use the long name, "no-help"